 - Client service questions

 - Behavioral questions

 1.1 What interviews to expect

 Google's account manager interview process is extensive and can be quite time consuming.
 It typically takes 4-8+ weeks to go through the process.
-Here's an overview of the interview steps you'll face along the way:
+Note that interviews at Google Cloud Platform follow a similar process.
+Here's an overview of the steps you'll face along the way:

 - Recruiter phone screen (~30min)